 In modern times, we think of the Victorian period of history as being very prim and proper – personified by the Queen who gave the period its name.
 But the reality behind closed doors was far different.
 Look at Valentine’s Day cards from the period – like the one that York Castle Museum included in an exhibition of Valentine’s Day cards a few years ago.
 It featured a mustache made of actual mustache hair – and you’ll find snark, flirtation, and political wit that would fit right in today.
 (And in case you were wondering, York Castle Museum did declare the mustache card to be the “worst ever” Valentine’s Day card.)

 The mustache card was an example of a peculiar variation of Victorian Valentine’s Day card called “vinegar cards”.
 Because most Valentines were delivered anonymously during the repressed 19th century, a new type of pre-printed caricature Valentine’s postcard gained popularity.
 This type of Valentine was not designed to flatter, but rather to insult and air grievances.
 (Think of “vinegar valentines” as the 19th century version of hate tweeting from an anonymous account.)
-Vinegar valentines insulted the recipient’s physical traits, profession, lack of a marriage partner, or other character traits, and some even went so far as to suggest suicide.
+Vinegar valentines insulted the recipient’s physical traits, profession, lack of a marriage partner, or other character traits.

 The Mother of the American Valentine